 Developer: Culture Brain Publisher: Culture Brain Released: 1989 Genre: RPG

 I never knew what to make of Culture Brain.
 Where Capcom and Konami had signature brands everyone associated them with as well as arcade ports Culture Brain were just plain weird.
-Many of their titles added vague role playing or fighting game elements that didn’t always work out.
+Many of their titles added vague role playing or fighting game elements that did not always work out.
 I abhorred Flying Dragon yet had a fondness for Flying Warriors.
 Yet they kept at it and eventually it all came together in the Magic of Scheherazade, a game that I never expected would become one of my favorite NES titles ever.

 As the unnamed hero you failed to defend Arabia from the evil wizard Sabaron.
 For your failure the King, your sweetheart princess Scheherazade and her sisters were all taken away.
 Even worse, your powers and memories were also taken away!
 With the time spirit Coronya at your side you must pick up the pieces and gather allies to defeat Sabaron and save the world.